Hydrar/vulkan-overlay/README.md

 This is a custom Mesa based on upstream/master and includes Dave Airlie's RADV driver for testing.
 This also installs Vulkan headers.

 ** This cannot be installed at the same time as AMDGPU-Pro due to AMD's libdrm being too old.
+You will need the libdrm-9999 package in this repository.

 ### app-misc/vulkan-docs